binhtran432k/movie-preact/README.md

 - Bun: A fast and secure JavaScript runtime for development and deployment
 - Biome: Next-generation formatting and linting for a clean and consistent codebase
 - Lefthook: Manages pre-commit hooks for automated checks and formatting
+- Axios: A popular HTTP client library for efficient API communication

 ## Getting Started